kexhest/react-oslo-meetup-vr-demo/README.md

 npm t
 ```

+### Usage
+The landing page is in a paused state when the project is first built.
+To show a demo, you have to log in to the admin panel which is located at /admin.
+Set up a user with a password in your .env config file and use that information to log in.

+Inside the admin panel you should see a dashboard with buttons for each of the registered demos.
+To activate a demo just press it, and make sure the "play" button is active.

+Now a demo should be active on the default route.

 ### Publishing to Heroku
 This repo contains all necessary files to publish straight to Heroku using the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli).